Diede de Groot has her sights set on joining the most exclusive club in tennis

 “And the same goes for me.
 Even though I’m on top of the rankings, anything can happen.
 It’s a difficult sport, so I’m just trying to play my game and focus on myself.”

 De Groot beat Ohtani 6-3, 6-2 in their quarterfinal matchup, but it was not smooth sailing despite the straight-sets scoreline.
-The Dutchwoman raced out to 5-0 leads in both sets only to see the Japanese stage several brief rallies.
+The Dutchwoman raced out to 5-0 leads in both sets only to see the Japanese stage a couple of brief rallies.

 “My momentum or my focus went down a little bit, so even though I was five up she came back 5-2, and also the same in the first set,” de Groot said.
 “It was good, but also there are more improvement points.”